 Our school council are tenacious leaders of Safeguarding in our school.
-They work hard to improve our school through targeted work on our pupil school improvement plan and work alongside the Safeguarding leader and Deputy (Mrs Hall and Mrs Preston) to ensure their peers know how to be safe at home and school.
+They work hard to improve our school through targeted work on our pupil school improvement plan and work alongside the Safeguarding leader and Deputy (Mrs Tippett and Mrs Preston) to ensure their peers know how to be safe at home and school.
 See our poster below.

 Through half termly planning meetings with Mrs Preston the school council provide a worship each half term to review our safeguarding policies.
 They do this in practical everyday terms ensuring all of our pupils are continuously reminded how to be safe and what they can do if they are worried.